Abhishek-Nalawade/Install-CMake-make-gcc-OpenCV-on-Windows/README.md

 # Install make, g++, CMake and OpenCV on Windows

 ## Installing g++ and make
-1. Download the installer [MSYS2](https://www.msys2.org/)
+1. Download the installer from here [MSYS2](https://www.msys2.org/)
 2. Follow the steps mentioned in the link above
-3. After installating In the Windows search bar, type 'settings' to open your Windows Settings.
+3. After installating, in the Windows search bar, type 'settings' to open your Windows Settings.
 4. Search for Edit environment variables for your account.
 5. Choose the Path variable and then select Edit, click new and paste ```C:\msys64\mingw64\bin``` if the installation is done at the default location.